 A lingerie bag is a perfect example of something I love to own and something I actually use (yup, every single time I travel!) but that I don’t want to spend money on myself.
 That’s why it makes for a perfect gift (my current one was a gift from my sister-in-law!).
 P.S. it can also double as a shoe bag.

 Matouk makes the most luxurious bedding.
-We are SO excited for the Matouk bedding we are doing in our master bedroom!
+We absolutely LOVE this Matouk bedding that we have in our master bedroom!
 Christmas is a wonderful time to gift a loved one bedding because it’s nice to start the year with a refresh.

 If you’re gifting a grandmillennial that you know really loves setting a table and/or entertaining, then a sure bet gift is a set of block print napkins!
 There is no easier way to add a pop of color to a table.

 This set of four hand-woven coasters, in individual flower-inspired designs, has a lovely casual, organic appeal.
 These are Ideal for everyday use or to bring a touch of coastal design to entertaining… a great grandmillennial stocking stuffer!

 Spoiler alert, grandmillennials are wicker devotees.
 These wicker scalloped frames come in three different size options and are a sure bet when it comes to gifting.
 Did I mention that grandmillennials loved a good scalloped edge?!